Adlink-ROS/roscube-doc/common/gpu_performance/ai_benchmark.rst

 | In the rank, you can see the open testing data of different GPUs.
 | It is a fairer way to evaluate the performance of GPUs.

+Here, we provided some test data of GPUs which we actual tested on **ROScube series**.

 +----------------+---------------------+-----------------+----------------+---------+
 |Device          |GPU                  |Inference Score  |Training Score  |AI Score |
 +================+=====================+=================+================+=========+